thoni56/c-xrefactory/README.md

 # C-xrefactory - A refactoring tool for C/Java and Emacs

+## TL;DR

+`c-xrefactory` is a free emacs refactoring tool and code browser for C (and Java).

+Easiest way to install is using

+    M-x el-get-install<ENTER>c-xrefactory<ENTER>

+Place cursor on an identifier and `go to definition`, `rename`, mark some code and `extract function` and so on.
+Your C programming and code will never be the same.

 ## The Story

 Once apon a time there was [http://www.xref.sk](http://www.xref.sk), a